matthew-hirn/ScatNet-QM-2D/README.md

 ## Installation
 The folder ScatNet-QM-2D can be saved to any location.
 In Matlab, add to the path the top level folder ScatNet-QM-2D and include all subfolders.

+The **releases** of the package contain an additional **results** folder with precomputed dictionary coefficients and regression results.
+See the release tab for more details.

 ## Overview

 Within the top level folder are two main folders: